luisabellan/dendron-obsidian-importer/README.md

-# Dendron Obsidian Importer
+# Dendron Importer

-A plugin for Obsidian that helps you import your notes from Dendron vault with automatic folder structure conversion from dot-notation hierarchy to traditional folder organization.
+A plugin that helps you import your notes from Dendron vault with automatic folder structure conversion from dot-notation hierarchy to traditional folder organization.

 > **🔄 Looking for the reverse?** Check out our [**Obsidian Dendron Importer VS Code Extension**](https://github.com/luisabellan/obsidian-dendron-importer) that imports Obsidian vaults into Dendron with automatic folder-to-dot-notation conversion!